WRITERS JOINING THE FESTIVAL IN 2024

 Stephanie Nikolopoulos

-Stephanie Nikolopoulos is the co-author, with Paul Maher Jr., of Burning Furiously Beautiful: The True Story of Jack Kerouac’s ‘On the Road’.
-She wrote the introduction to a reissue of the Isabella Bird’s travel classic A Lady’s Life in the Rocky Mountains .
+She is the coauthor, with Paul Maher Jr., of Burning Furiously Beautiful: The True Story of Jack Kerouac’s “On the Road”; a contributing writer to Chicken Soup for the Soul’s Making “Me Time”; and introduction author to the Barnes & Noble Library of Essential Reading’s A Lady’s Life in the Rocky Mountains by Isabella Bird and Hunting the Grisly by Theodore Roosevelt.

-Stephanie is returning to the Festival for a Eighth year and will offer the Writing Workshop, "SENSE & SENSIBILITY: Engaging The 5 Senses To Bring Your Story To Life".
+Stephanie is returning to the Festival for a Ninth year and will offer the Writing Workshop, "CRAFTING THE RIGHT NARRATOR FOR YOUR STORY".

-This is Khaliah’s Second Festival as a participating writer and she will be offering the Writing Workshop, “GRAND MOTHER'S KITCHEN: Memory, the Senses and the Kitchen Narrative”.
+This is Elisabeth’s Fourth Festival as a participating writer and she will be offering the Writing Workshop, “PRACTICE MAKES PERFECT: Nurturing Your Writing Habit”.

 Workshop for :